osmmf/Eventify/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## About Eventify
+## About OneClickEvent

-Eventify is an innovative solution tailored for event organizers, providing a comprehensive platform to handle every aspect of event management.
+OneClickEvent  is an innovative solution tailored for event organizers, providing a comprehensive platform to handle every aspect of event management.

 ## Features